davidmalcolm/texi2rst/output/specifying-attributes-of-types.rst

   :option:`-Wno-designated-init` to suppress them.

 may_alias

+  .. index:: may_alias type attribute

-  ``may_alias`` type attributeAccesses through pointers to types with this attribute are not subject to type-based alias analysis, but are instead assumed to be able to alias any other type of objects.
+  Accesses through pointers to types with this attribute are not subject to type-based alias analysis, but are instead assumed to be able to alias any other type of objects.
   In the context of section 6.5 paragraph 7 of the C99 standard,